 On the bright side, I now know what a Brazilian Pepper bush is.
 Never heard of it before, but both the spindalis and the ani were said to be frequenting locations with pepper plants.
 Not being a big fan of pepper in it's cracked form, I am now even less of a fan of the plant, as birds I seek within range never seem to be there.
 Meanwhile back home, naturally, rare for Ontario birds started appearing the moment I left Toronto for Maryland.
 With a little luck there will be lots of birds left for me to count in Texas beginning just five days from now.

 At the end of the day, though, the number and count of birds wasn't as big a deal as I thought.
 The chasing, the wanderings, the absolute aloneness was often as wonderful a feeling as finding Brown Boobies.
 Birding gives you so many opportunities for solitude, for quite contemplation as you enjoy the natural world around you and appreciate that nature isn't there for us.
-It exists and we have been giving the chance to surround ourselves in it and enjoy everything it presents to us.
+It exists and we have been given the chance to surround ourselves in it and enjoy everything it presents to us.
 That we, as birders, can travel around a city, county, state, provence or the world finding birds behind every tree, bush, and occasionally warehouse and trailer park, is what makes it special.
-The folks we meet along the way that break up the solitude becomes even more welcome when you travel and bird on your own.
+The folks we meet along the way that break up the solitude become even more welcome when you travel and bird on your own.
 A golf book from a number of years ago was entitled, "A Good Walk Spoiled."
 Birding, if you remain patient, and sometimes embrace the solitude, will always be a good walk made better.